rafaelbalanquet/gatsby-starter-netlify-cms/src/pages/blog/Retail Store Closing.md

 Companies like his have been busy in recent years, but lately one thing has been missing.

-*"In all other cycles, including 2008, a lot of people would come in and buy racking, circular racks and so on,"* Mr. Mulcunry said. *"They'd buy it all and warehous it and wait until somebody wanted to repopen a store and sell it back to them.
+*"In all other cycles, including 2008, a lot of people would come in and buy racking, circular racks and so on,"* Mr. Mulcunry said. *"They'd buy it all and warehouse it and wait until somebody wanted to re-open a store and sell it back to them.
 Those people have gone away."*

 He added, *"People don't think retail is going to grow again from a bricks-and-mortar perspective."*